Garbage (album): Promotion and release

 Vig stated that the band had no initial plans to tour as "not going on the road would really free us up to record tons of stuff".
 As the band members realized "that if we were going to have a successful record we'd have to go out on tour and promote it", and enjoyed playing live to record the "Vow" video, they decided to perform to audiences as well.
 To perform the complex and layered tracks live, the band hired Los Angeles bass player Daniel Shulman for the tour, and figured out ways to trigger samples on stage, such as having Marker play a keyboard along with his guitar.

 On February 24, 1996, Garbage set off on a 17-date headline tour of North America.
 Garbage then supported Smashing Pumpkins on their North American arena tour from June 25, although the tour was cut short after the death of Smashing Pumpkins keyboardist Jonathan Melvoin on July 12.
 Garbage returned to Europe on August 3 promoting Garbage with a month of shows around the festival circuit.

-Garbage then headed south to Asia and Australia to promote the album, beginning with shows in Singapore on September 28 and ending in Osaka, Japan, on October 18.
+Garbage was released on October 2, 1995, in the United Kingdom.
+The band then headed south to Asia and Australia to promote the album, beginning with shows in Singapore on September 28 and ending in Osaka, Japan, on October 18.
 Garbage returned to the US to give Garbage a final push by rejoining the Smashing Pumpkins' rescheduled tour, beginning on October 23.